Laniella/git-for-professionals/Chapter4/chapter4_student_b.md

 ![Creating branch from a commit](../img/create_branch_from_commit.png)

 Now let's add in a different dataset.
 Download [this Old Faithful Geyser eruption times dataset](../data/faithful.csv) from the R dataset collection.
-Add this file to the gfp-project folder as you did before.
+Add this file to the project folder as you did before.
 Update the README like before but link to this old faithful dataset instead of the forest fire dataset.
 Stage both files and commit them.
 Your repo should look like the following image after committing those changes.

 ![Git log with old faithful dataset commit](../img/log_4b_3.png)